yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-﻿In our project, we utilized PyTorch, a popular machine learning library, to develop a Multi-Layer Perceptron (MLP) collaborative filtering model.
+In our project, we utilized PyTorch, a popular machine learning library, to develop a Multi-Layer Perceptron (MLP) collaborative filtering model.
 This model was specifically designed to provide recommendations for books.

-To enhance the model's performance, we generated embeddings using TinyBERT, a smaller and faster version of the BERT model, which is renowned for its efficiency in natural language processing tasks.
+To describe a specific book and a user, we generated user and book embeddings using BERT-tiny, a smaller and faster version of the BERT model, pretrained for natural language processing tasks.
+These embeddings were then fed into the MLP model, which was trained to predict the rating a user would give to a book.

-Furthermore, we employed the Pandas library, a powerful data manipulation tool in Python, to handle the raw data.
+Furthermore, we used the Pandas library, a powerful data manipulation tool in Python, to handle the raw data.
 This involved formatting, merging, and processing the data in a manner that would enable the successful creation of embeddings.
 This comprehensive approach ensured that our model was both effective and efficient.

---- question 3 fill here ---

 ## Coding environment